Gani-24/Voting-APP/README.md

 ## Technology Used
 Backend - For Backend I used Django

-Frontend - For Frontend I used Bootstrap
+Frontend - For Frontend I used HTML5,Bootstrap

 --------

 ## Features of the APP(User side)